-The Debtor does not believe that any other Plan other than the one he has proposed is feasible for the reorganization of the Debtor's financial affairs.
-The Debtor does not believe that a liquidation (through this Chapter 11 case or by a Chapter 7 trustee) of his assets will result in the payment of the full amount of his debts owed.
-Therefore, the Debtor believes that unless his Plan is confirmed, the result would be a Chapter 7 liquidation, with a smaller distribution to unsecured creditors.
+The Debtor does not believe that any other Plan other than the one it has proposed herein, is feasible for the payment of the Debtor's creditors.
+The Debtor believes that a liquidation of its assets will result in the largest payment of the Estate's creditors.

 In the event of a Chapter 7 liquidation, the Bankruptcy Code would provide for the priorities of payment.
 The first priority of payment would be administrative claims.
 Those would consist of the attorneys' fees for the Debtor, along with the other professional fees for the Debtor.
-The Debtor estimates these will total approximately \$20,000.00 (less respective retainers of the professionals).
+The Debtor estimates these will total approximately \$15,000.00 (less respective retainers of the professionals).

-Based on the foregoing, the Debtor believes that his operating Plan is far superior to a Chapter 7 liquidation.
+Based on the foregoing, the Debtor believes the Plan proposed herein is far superior to a Chapter 7 liquidation.
 A Liquidation Analysis prepared by the Debtor is attached hereto as Exhibit "F".